 Every airport is different and it’s important to retain a clear sense of identity based on local preferences and expectations.

-Enhancing landside access for travelers through effective traffic management is vital to alleviate congestion, reduce traveler stress, and improve the overall airport experience.
+Enhancing landside access for travellers through effective traffic management is vital to alleviate congestion, reduce traveller stress, and improve the overall airport experience.
 As airports continue to evolve and grow, addressing these access challenges becomes increasingly important.
-For more information and to collaborate on innovative solutions, contact our aviation experts dedicated to providing seamless journeys for all travelers.
+For more information and to collaborate on innovative solutions, contact our aviation experts dedicated to providing seamless journeys for all travellers.

 Darryl Phillips is a senior traffic project manager in our Pittsburgh office whose background includes 10 years as a municipal traffic engineer and early education included architecture; he recently worked on the new Pittsburgh terminal and has led our traffic work at Columbus International Airport.